Spacecraft: SpaceX Starship

 Starship is a spacecraft and second stage under development by American aerospace company SpaceX.
 Stacked atop its booster, Super Heavy, it composes the identically named Starship super heavy-lift space vehicle.
 The spacecraft is designed to transport both crew and cargo to a variety of destinations, including Earth orbit, the Moon, Mars, and potentially beyond.
 It is intended to enable long duration interplanetary flights for a crew of up to 100 people.
 It will also be capable of point-to-point transport on Earth, enabling travel to anywhere in the world in less than an hour.
 Furthermore, the spacecraft will be used to refuel other Starship vehicles to allow them to reach higher orbits to and other space destinations.
 Elon Musk, the CEO of SpaceX, estimated in a tweet that 8 launches would be needed to completely refuel a Starship in low Earth orbit, extrapolating this from Starship's payload to orbit and how much fuel a fully fueled Starship contains.
 To land on bodies without an atmosphere, such as the Moon, Starship will fire its engines and thrusters to slow down.

 Mission Extension Vehicle

 The Mission Extension Vehicle is a robotic spacecraft designed to prolong the life on another spacecraft.
 It works by docking to its target spacecraft, then correcting its orientation or orbit.
 This also allows it to rescue a satellite which is in the wrong orbit by using its own fuel to move its target to the correct orbit.
 The project is currently managed by Northrop Grumman Innovation Systems.
-As of 2023, 2 have been launched.
-The first launched on a Proton rocket on 9 October 2019, and did a rendezvous with Intelsat-901 on 25 February 2020.
-It will remain with the satellite until 2025 before the satellite is moved to a final graveyard orbit and the vehicle does a rendezvous with another satellite.
-The other one launched on an Ariane 5 rocket on 15 August 2020.
+As of 2026, 2 have been launched.
+The first launched on a Proton rocket on 9 October 2019 and rendezvoused with Intelsat-901 on 25 February 2020.
+It remained with the satellite until 9 April 2025 before the satellite was moved to a final graveyard orbit, returning to geostationary orbit to perform a similar lifetime extension for Optus D3.
+The other spacecraft launched on an Ariane 5 rocket on 15 August 2020.